 A number of things affect the performance of your search applications.
 Aside from infrastructure factors such as server load and bandwidth, database size and application design are two major areas under your control.

 In this blog series, we offer several ideas and best practices to help you design your app for maximum performance.
-You may not be able to apply all these ideas to your application and that’s okay.
+You may not be able to apply all these ideas to your online database application and that’s okay.
 Each option can give your app a little boost.
 The more you can apply, the faster your app will run.

 This article is the first of a three-part series about improving the performance of your apps.
 This first article focuses only on the search portion of your application.